Montreal Science Centre

 Montreal Science Centre Reviews

-For the past 5 years We go there a few times a year.
+5 Star Rating For the past 5 years, we went there a few times a year.
 Recently they add one interactive room on native population.
-IT IS JUST GREAT.
-We can spend 1 hour just to find the hints.
+IT'S JUST GREAT.
+We can spend 1 hour and the haft to just find the hints and discover all the stories behind them.
 They really work hard to make each visit a very special one.
-If you want to go there and enjoy every activity, be aware that you'll need 3-4 hours.
-Science have no respect for time 😀😀 , so dont be in a rush or plan other activities after that.
+If you want to go there, and enjoy all the activities, be aware that you'll need 3-4 hours.
+Science have no respect for time 😀😀.
+So don't be in a rush to attend any other thing after that.
+Enjoy !

 Directions